rrastgoufard/Morph_Ardour/readme.md

 audio -smooth: time constant for smoothing out changes that decrease the Controller's value.
 Lower gives faster response.

-zx power: proportionality constant for scaling the number of zero crossings.
-The number of counted crossings is divided by 2^zx_power to get the Controller's value between 0 and 1.
+zx thresh: the level of the signal above which zero crossings are counted.
+This is largely in place to prevent the noise floor from causing havoc on the frequency reading.

+zx max (Hz): the maximum frequency to detect.
+This is used to scale the Controller's value.

+zx +smooth: when above the threshold zx thresh, this parameter determines how quickly the frequency reading is allowed to change.

+zx -smooth: when below the threshold zx thresh, the reported frequency is designed to be zero, and this parameter determines how quickly the Controller's value is allowed to decay down to zero.

 The remaining 14 parameters are replicated once for each of 8 targets.